dojo/framework/docs/en/creating-widgets/supplemental.md

 }
 ```

+### Composition example

-Similarly, widgets can compose one another using the `w()` method, and also output several nodes to form a more complex structural hierarchy:
+Similarly, widgets can compose one another using the `w()` method, and also output several nodes of both types to form a more complex structural hierarchy:

 > src/widgets/MyOtherWidget.ts